merlos/MapCache/README.md

 Current features:
 * Automatically save tiles in a disk cache as user browses the map.
 * You can to set cache capacity.
-Once the cache is full it will use a LRU (Least recently Used) algorithm.
+Once the cache is full it will use a LRU (Least Recently Used) algorithm.
 * Get Current cache size
 * Clear existing cache
 * Download a full region of the map